rexposadas/rexposadas.github.io/_posts/2014-06-12-linux-namespaces.markdown

 This following post is an exercise in Linux namespaces.
 The images below shows what we will build.
 This is an exercise derived from the following [tutorial](http://blog.scottlowe.org/2013/09/04/introducing-linux-network-namespaces/).

-Allthe commands in this post should be executed as `root`.
+All the commands in this post should be executed as `root`.

 I wrote a [bash script](https://gist.github.com/rexposadas/6ac98e2f421e609ec842) that you can run to get the desired setup.